pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 However, something still doesn't feel quite right.
-We have two separate impls of `Add` for `Point` and `&Point` and they _happen_ to do the same thing currently but there's no guarantee that they will in the future!
-For example, let's say we decide that when we add two `Point`s together we want to create a `Line` containing those two `Point`s instead of creating a new `Point`, we'd update our `Add` impl like this:
+We have two separate impls of `Add` for `Point` and `&Point` and they _happen_ to do the same thing currently, but there's no guarantee that they will in the future!
+For example, let's say we decide that when we add two `Point`s together we want to create a `Line` containing those two `Point`s instead of creating a new `Point`.
+We'd update our `Add` impl like this:

 ```rust
 use std::ops::Add;